Robert Hoffman (actor)

-Robert James Hoffman III (born September 21, 1985) is an American actor, dancer, and choreographer.
+Robert James Hoffman III (born September 21, 1985) is an American actor, producer, dancer, and choreographer.

 Early life

 Robert James Hoffman III was born in Gainesville, Florida, the son of Charlotte and Robert Hoffman II, and moved with his family to Madison, Alabama when he was seven.
 He has one younger brother, Chris, and two younger sisters, Ashley and Lauren.
 He attended Bob Jones High School.
 He discovered his passion for dancing after seeing Michael Jackson's Thriller.
-He briefly attended the Alabama School of Fine Arts.